 The Agent monitors the MySQL server, and transmits health and usage data back to the Service Manager.
-The Advisors interpret the results, which are displayed in the browser-based MySQL Enterprise Monitor User Interface.
+The Advisors parse the results and display the data in the browser-based MySQL Enterprise Monitor User Interface.

-After installing and starting the Service Manager and Agents, configure the settings in the MySQL Enterprise Monitor User Interface, as explained in Section 4.5, "MySQL Enterprise Service Manager Configuration Settings".
+After installing and starting the Service Manager and Agents, configure the settings as described in Section 5.5, "MySQL Enterprise Service Manager Configuration Settings".

-3.1 Installer Files
+4.1 Installer Files

-The MySQL Enterprise Monitor files include:
+MySQL Enterprise Monitor files include:

-• MySQL Enterprise Service Manager, MySQL Enterprise Monitor User Interface, and Advisors for the platform that you intend to execute the MySQL Enterprise Service Manager on.
-For a new installation, this installer is named mysqlmonitor-version-platform-installer.extension.

-For an upgrade installation, this installer is named mysqlmonitor-version-platform-update-installer.extension.

-• One or more MySQL Enterprise Monitor Agent, one for each host.
-In this default scenario, the Agent installed on the same machine as a monitored MySQL instance, make a list of the platforms your MySQL servers run on, then download the Agent installer package for each of those platforms.
+- MySQL Enterprise Service Manager: For a new installation, this installer is named mysqlmonitor-version-platform-installer.extension.
+For an upgrade installation, this installer is named mysqlmonitor-version-platform-update-installer.extension. - One or more MySQL Enterprise Monitor Agent, one for each host.
+In this default scenario, MySQL Enterprise Monitor Agent is installed on the same machine as a monitored MySQL instance.
 For a new Agent installation, this installer is named mysqlmonitoragent-version-platform-installer.extension.
-For an upgrade Agent installation, this installer is named mysqlmonitoragent-version-platform-installer.extension.
+For an upgrade Agent installation, this installer is named mysqlmonitoragent-version-platform-update-installer.extension.

-3.2 Prerequisites
+4.2 Prerequisites